-Most of us are aware that plastic and microwaves are a bad match.
-But despite that knowledge, we sometimes fall into the trap of, say, heating up our Tupperware-packed lunches we’ve brought to work in the office microwave.
+Most of us have heard that plastic and microwaves are a bad match.
+But despite that knowledge, we sometimes fall into the trap of heating up our lunch packed Tupperware containers for the sake of time and convenience.

-Washing plastic containers in the dishwasher can also prompt them to leach chemicals and should also be avoided.
+Exposing plastics to heat (like microwaving) can increase the risk of transferring these substances to your foods.
+Washing plastic containers in the heat of the dishwasher can also prompt them to leach chemicals and should also be avoided.
 If you must wash plastics marked “dishwasher safe,” place them in the top rack, far from the heating element, Consumer Reports advises.

 Microwaving provides enough heat to degrade or even melt certain types of plastic.
 For these reasons, follow USDA guidelines and only use clearly indicated “microwave safe” plastic containers that have been labeled accordingly.
 Cold storage containers like cottage cheese and yogurt cartons are not approved for use in the microwave.

 Want to avoid plastic all together?
 Transfer food and beverages into microwave-safe glass or ceramic containers.
 Many come with easily removeable lids so you can take them along to work – just pop off the lid (those are often made of plastic) and microwave at the office.

 Bottom Line: Be mindful of your food storage containers and choose only those deemed “microwave safe” to keep food safe and reduce the risk of exposure to harmful chemicals.